molguin92/IslandGardener/README.md

 ### Manual

-Download the latest APK from [releases](releases) and save it to the internal storage of your phone.
+1. Download the latest APK from [releases](https://github.com/molguin92/IslandGardener/releases) and save it to the internal storage of your phone.
-Then, using a file manager application, browse to the APK file location and install it.
+2. Using a file manager application, browse to the APK file location and install it.

 ## Release History